 People with weakened immune systems (e.g. may be due to Human Immunodeficiency Virus (HIV) / Acquired Immune Deficiency Syndrome (AIDS) or on immune-system suppressing drugs) are also at higher risk of HPV infection.

-Our clinic offers two approved vaccines for HPV vaccination - the quadrivalent (4 strains) and nine-valent (9 strains) HPV vaccines (NEW!).
+Our clinic offers two approved vaccines for HPV vaccination - the quadrivalent (4 strains) and nine-valent (9 strains) HPV vaccines (Now available!).
 The HPV vaccines are approved for both MEN and WOMEN.

 The quadrivalent HPV vaccine is indicated for prevention of diseases caused by Human Papillomavirus types 6, 11 , 16 and 18.
 The nine-valent HPV vaccine is indicated for prevention of diseases caused by Human Papillomavirus types 6, 11, 16, 18, 31, 33, 45, 52, and 58.